The family of Robbie Keane's watch the Republic of Ireland centre forward take part in the World Cup Finals.

-The 2002 FIFA World Cup is underway in South Korea and Japan, however the family of the Republic of Ireland’s centre forward Robbie Keane have decided not to travel, opting instead to watch the matches in the comfort of his sister Natasha’s house in Glenshane Grove in Tallaght, County Dublin.
+The 2002 FIFA World Cup is underway in South Korea and Japan.
+However Robbie Keane's family have decided not to travel, opting instead to watch the games in the home the Irish star's sister Natasha in Glenshane Grove in Tallaght, County Dublin.

 Tensions in Natasha’s sitting room are high as the family watch the Saudi Arabia vs Republic of Ireland group match taking place in the International Stadium Yokohama.
 In the seventh minute of the match, Robbie scores his second World Cup goal and on the street's of Glenshane Grove, young fans roar for their hero.

 In the second half of the match, Gary Breen and Damien Duff both score, making it a victory for the Republic of Ireland.
 Then follows a mass exodus from the sitting rooms of Glenshane Grove as the celebrations spill out onto the street.

 Robbie’s parents Anne and Robbie Keane senior are extremely proud of their son.

 We’re delighted for Tallaght, we're delighted for Rob, his ambition was to play in the World Cup, and to score two goals, and two vital goals, it’s brilliant.

 His sister Natasha is also delighted at Robbie’s success which has a wider impact as

 It’s great for the community as well, for Glenshane.